 Neurodiversity sometimes feels like a buzz word that just entered our vocabulary in the last few years.
-In fact, Australian sociologist, Judy Singer, coined the term in the late-1990s (Quick reminder for anyone who has lost track of time…that was more than two decades ago.)
+In fact, Australian sociologist, Judy Singer, coined the term in the late-1990s (quick reminder for anyone who has lost track of time…that was more than two decades ago.)
 And the alphabet soup of neurodiversity just keeps getting richer!

 Singer said, “Neurodiversity refers to the virtually infinite neuro-cognitive variability within Earth’s human population.
 It points to the fact that every human has a unique nervous system with a unique combination of abilities and needs.”